hirokiNa4/tortoise/README.md

 a csv file must be only numerical data.

 2.try h2o module
 tried random forest using train data
+it doesnt serve well...

 ###tasks to go:
 baging